 When a task has multiple parts, break it into numbered steps.
 Numbering helps the model organize its thinking and makes it less likely to skip steps.

-The decomposed version is longer, but it produces a complete, structured analysis every time.
-The monolithic version often skips one of the three requested items.
+The decomposed version is longer, but it gives the model a checklist.
+The broad version often skips one of the requested items because the task boundaries are unclear.

 If you need structured output, show the model exactly what you want.
-The most reliable approach is to include a template or example in your prompt.
+A template is usually clearer than a paragraph describing the format.

-The delimiters ---BEGIN REVIEW--- and ---END REVIEW--- make it clear that the text between them is data, not instructions.
-Without delimiters, a malicious review could attempt to hijack the model's behavior.
+The delimiters ---BEGIN REVIEW--- and ---END REVIEW--- signal that the text between them is data.
+A malicious review can still try to hijack the model, so pair delimiters with instruction hierarchy, output validation, and least-privilege tool design.

 The terminology is simple:

-The difference is clearest with a real task: classifying customer support tickets.
+The difference is clearest with a realistic task: classifying customer support tickets.

-For straightforward cases, zero-shot works fine.
-But ambiguous tickets are trickier.
-The model might classify a billing-related login issue as TECHNICAL when your team considers it BILLING.
+For straightforward cases, zero-shot prompting may be enough.
+Ambiguous tickets are harder.
+A model may classify a login issue as TECHNICAL when your support organization wants login and identity problems routed to ACCOUNT.

 More examples are not always better.
-Here are the tradeoffs:
+The tradeoffs are real:

-A concrete example makes this tangible.
-Suppose you are building a feature that generates product descriptions from raw specifications.
+Suppose you are building a feature that generates product descriptions from raw product specs.

-Running this against several products reveals three problems:
+Running this against several products reveals three common failures:

-Run v2 against the same products plus new edge cases:
+Run v2 against the same products plus a few edge cases:

-If v2 still has issues, add more constraints or examples.
-Maybe you discover that the model struggles with pricing formats, so you add a constraint: "Display the price as stated, do not convert or reformat it."
-Maybe technical specs need a rule: "For technical terms, add a brief parenthetical explanation."
+If v2 still has issues, make targeted changes.
+If the model rewrites pricing, add: "Display the price exactly as provided; do not convert or reformat it."
+If it mishandles technical specs, add: "For technical terms, add a brief parenthetical explanation only when the target audience may not know the term."